-The IC, however, certified that the CCTs on five condominium units were not in their possession and upon due diligence search made by the System on the whereabouts of said CCTs, those cannot be found and such are considered lost.
-As at December 31, 2019, an Affidavit of Loss was executed on the subject five CCTs and have them annotated in the Registry of Deeds (RD) at Makati City on January 22, 2020 as a requirement for the filing of Petition for the Issuance of New Owners Copies of the five CCTs.
+The IC, however, certified that the CCTs on five (5) condominium units were not in their possession and upon due diligence search made by the System on the whereabouts of said CCTs, those cannot be found and such are considered lost.
+As at December 31, 2019, an Affidavit of Loss was executed on the subject five (5) CCTs and have them annotated in the Registry of Deeds (RD) at Makati City on January 22, 2020 as a requirement for the filing of Petition for the Issuance of New Owners Copies of the five (5) CCTs.
 The System filed the said petition in RTC, Makati City on July 28, 2020.
-A hearing was held and the said petition was already submitted for resolution.
+As at December 31, 2021, the New Owner's Copies of the said CCTs are for issuance by the Registry of Deeds, Makati City.